Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 5852 questions found out of 8922 clips
+* 5928 questions found out of 9003 clips
-* 5634 non-trolling & on-topic questions found out of 5852 total questions
+* 5709 non-trolling & on-topic questions found out of 5928 total questions
-* 252 questions found with no other references
+* 265 questions found with no other references
 ## grouped by date
+* 2022-07-05: 15 of 75 questions found with no other references
 * 2022-06-28: 9 of 64 questions found with no other references
 * 2022-06-17: 0 of 2 questions found with no other references
 * 2022-06-14: 0 of 8 questions found with no other references